-Our cost of sales consists primarily of our third-party manufacturing costs, indirect and personnel overhead costs, freight, excess or obsolete inventory adjustment charges and, if applicable, internal manufacturing overhead and the cost of purchasing acetaminophen, which is the active pharmaceutical ingredient for OFIRMEV.
+Our cost of sales consists primarily of third-party manufacturing fees paid to suppliers, in addition to freight, indirect costs, and personnel overhead costs.
 Further, cost of sales includes the royalties due under our license agreement with BMS, which range from the mid-teens to the mid-twenties, depending on the aggregate amount of net sales we record per contract year.
-The cost of sales we report for the quarterly and annual periods are primarily driven by sales volume, however, they are also impacted by production volumes of our product, manufacturing efficiencies during the production of our product, price variances of our manufacturing input costs and any inventory adjustment charges we may record.
+The cost of sales we report for the quarterly and annual periods are primarily driven by sales volume, however, they are also impacted by production volumes of our product, manufacturing price variances, variances in freight costs, variances of our overhead costs and any inventory adjustment charges we may record.

 The finished product, OFIRMEV, is currently supplied to us by BMS Anagni.
-Previously, Baxter Healthcare Corporation, or Baxter, also manufactured OFIRMEV for us, however, in February 2012, we temporarily suspended production of OFIRMEV by Baxter and that suspension has remained in effect through December 31, 2012, pending an investigation into unidentified particulate matter observed during routine product stability testing and pursuant to two recalls of the product in 2012.
-In March 2013, we and Baxter, mutually agreed to terminate our supply agreement for OFIRMEV.
-We continued to incur certain manufacturing costs related to Baxter during this suspension, which are included in cost of sales for the year ended December 31, 2012.
-We placed certain inventory produced by Baxter on indefinite hold in February 2012 as a result of our February 2012 voluntary recall of product manufactured by Baxter and recorded the write-off of this inventory in costs of sales.
-We have decided to destroy this product and have accrued for the destruction costs as of December 31, 2012.
-Moreover, due to the termination of the supply agreement with Baxter, we reduced the carrying value of our manufacturing assets and manufacturing equipment and facility construction assets in process to their current estimated fair value.
-Further, we fully impaired our asset retirement obligation associated with the supply agreement because of our obligation to remove our equipment.
+Previously, Baxter Healthcare Corporation, or Baxter, also manufactured OFIRMEV for us.
+However, in February 2012, we temporarily suspended production of OFIRMEV by Baxter and in March 2013, we and Baxter, mutually agreed to terminate our supply agreement for OFIRMEV.
+We continued to incur certain manufacturing costs related to Baxter during the suspension, which are included in cost of sales for the year ended December 31, 2012.
+In February 2012, we placed certain inventory produced by Baxter on indefinite hold as a result of our February 2012 voluntary recall of product manufactured by Baxter and recorded the write-off of this inventory in costs of sales.
+In addition, at December 31, 2012, we accrued for the estimated destruction costs related to this product.
+Moreover, due to the termination of the supply agreement with Baxter, we reduced the carrying value of our manufacturing assets and manufacturing equipment and facility construction assets in process to their current estimated fair value as of December 31, 2012.
+Further, as of December 31, 2012, we fully impaired our estimated asset retirement obligation associated with the supply agreement because of our obligation to remove our equipment.
 See Critical Accounting Policies and Estimates - Long-Lived Assets for further discussion of this impairment.

-During the suspension of production by Baxter, we transitioned our supply of OFIRMEV to BMS Anagni, which is presently acting as our sole supplier for the product.
+During the 2012 suspension of production by Baxter, we transitioned our supply of OFIRMEV to BMS Anagni, which is presently acting as our sole supplier for the product.
 As a result of this transition, and in an effort to minimize any potential short-term supply disruption, we incurred expedited freight costs on certain shipments of OFIRMEV during the first half of 2012.
-These expedited freight costs have been recognized through the sale of the related inventory and we do not anticipate further impact from these shipments on our costs of sales in future periods.
+These expedited freight costs were recognized through the sale of the related inventory in 2012 and there was no impact from these shipments on our costs of sales in 2013.
 No further supply shortages are anticipated as a result of the termination of the Baxter agreement, as we continue to distribute product manufactured by BMS Anagni.